-- Avoid contact with the public. - Maintain physical distancing measures with crewmembers. - Remain in your room except to seek medical attention, or for essential activities including exercise, while respecting physical distancing requirements. - Do not use the common facilities of the accommodation unless physical distancing measures are in place. - Consider dining in-room, get take-out, or dine in a restaurant preferably within the accommodation facility, maintaining physical distancing. - Wash your hands with soap and water for at least 20 seconds or use hand sanitizer often, and always after entering the hotel room or before eating. - Use face mask when leaving the hotel room.

-Monitor signs and symptoms.
+- If you are vaccinated and the prevalence of COVID-19 is low, you may not need to follow room or hotel lockdown.
+If the local authority and operator do not require lockdown, hygienic measures (social distancing, hand hygiene, face masks) are strongly recommended. - Take your vaccination certificate or certificate of COVID-19 infection with you. - Avoid contact with the public. - Maintain physical distancing measures with crewmembers. - Do not use the common facilities of the accommodation unless physical distancing measures are in place. - Consider dining in-room, get take-out, or dine in a restaurant preferably within the accommodation facility, maintaining physical distancing. - Wash your hands with soap and water for at least 20 seconds or use hand sanitizer often, and always after entering the hotel room or before eating. - Use a face mask when leaving the hotel room. - Monitor signs and symptoms.
 If you are sick, seek medical advice before operating or travelling in any capacity.

 It is the responsibility of the operator to provide appropriate disinfectant wipes that are suitable for the aircraft environment.
-The wipes need to be effective against SARS-Cov-2, and also be approved for aviation use.
-Disinfection of aircraft surfaces with self-provided products performed by the crew members may lead to chemical reactions, which can have negative effects (corrosive) on the aircraft.
+The wipes must be effective against SARS-Cov-2 and be approved for aviation use.
+Disinfection of aircraft surfaces with self-provided products performed by the crew members may lead to chemical reactions which can have negative (corrosive) effects on the aircraft.

-The need to self-isolate after flights needs to be decided by your responsible authority.
+The need to self-isolate after flights must be decided by your responsible authority.
 If a flight has no layover, it is not expected that there would be a need to self-isolate.
-For flights with a layover, the decisions will depend on the destination, risk of infection, and any exposure risks at the destination.
-Crews who secure private transportation, stay at the hotel, eat via room service, and maintain the social distance of 2 meters can keep the risk of infection low.
+For flights with a layover, the decision will depend on the vaccination status, destination, risk of infection, and any exposure risks at the destination.
+Vaccinated crews who secure private transportation, stay at the hotel, eat via room service, and maintain the social distance of 2 meters can keep the risk of infection low.